contagon/handbook/handbook/29-meetings-in-the-church.md

 The stake adult leadership committee supports elders quorum and ward Relief Society presidencies in their work.
 Committee members give special emphasis to ward efforts to share the gospel, strengthen new and returning members, and participate in temple and family history work.

-In addition, this committee coordinates stake efforts related to welfare and self-reliance, including [JustServe](https://www.justserve.org) (where available) and BYU–Pathway Worldwide (see [22.13](22-providing-for-temporal-needs.md#2213-church-resources)).
+In addition, this committee coordinates stake efforts related to welfare and self-reliance, including [JustServe.org](https://lcr.churchofjesuschrist.org) (where it is available) and BYU–Pathway Worldwide (see [22.13](22-providing-for-temporal-needs.md#2213-church-resources)).

 The stake presidency plans and conducts meetings of the stake adult leadership committee.
 These meetings could be extensions of stake council meetings.
 For example, at the end of some stake council meetings, the adult leadership committee could meet to continue a discussion about specific matters.